david942j/memory_io/README.tpl.md

 I usually need to dump a structure, say `string` in C++, from memory for debugging.
 This is not hard if using gdb.
-However, gdb doesn't support writing Ruby scripts (unless you use [gdb-ruby](https://github.com/david942j/gdb-ruby), which has dependency of **MemoryIO**).
+However, gdb doesn't support writing Ruby scripts (unless you use [gdb-ruby](https://github.com/david942j/gdb-ruby), which has **MemoryIO** as its dependency).
-So I create this repo and want to make the debug procedure much easier.
+So I created this projected to make the debug procedure much easier.

 This repository has two main goals: